FredsTechVerse/FredzTech/README.md

 FullStack Web Developer
 ------------------------

-I am a fullstack web developer currently utilizing the MERN Stack technologies to develop dynamics websites, portfolios and web applications that are tailored to suit your needs.
+I am a fullstack web developer.
+I enjoy using the MERN Stack (MongoDB,Express,React,NodeJS)in developing things for the web including dynamics websites, portfolios and web applications tailored to suit different user needs.

 * 🌍  I'm based in Nyeri,Kenya.
 * ✉️  You can contact me at [alfredgithinji87@gmail.com](mailto:alfredgithinji87@gmail.com)
-* 🧠  I'm Currently learning Foundations of User Experience (UX) Design, Learning How to Learn
+* 🧠  I'm Currently learning Foundations of User Experience (UX) Design and Learning How to Learn
-* 🤝  I'm open to collaborating on interesting fullstack web applications built with the MERN Stack.
+* 🤝  I'm open to collaborating on interesting fullstack web applications built with the MERN Stack and other technologies.

 ### Badges